apache/sedona/docs/api/snowflake/vector-data/Function.md

 Introduction: This function calculates the 2D perimeter of a given geometry.
 It supports Polygon, MultiPolygon, and GeometryCollection geometries (as long as the GeometryCollection contains polygonal geometries).
 For other types, it returns 0.
 To measure lines, use [ST_Length](#st_length).

 To get the perimeter in meters, set `use_spheroid` to `true`.
 This calculates the geodesic perimeter using the WGS84 spheroid.
-By default, the function returns 0.0 if the input geometry is not in EPSG:4326.
+When using `use_spheroid`, the `lenient` parameter defaults to true, assuming the geometry uses EPSG:4326.
 To throw an exception instead, set `lenient` to `false`.

 Format: